tschad/dkist_telluric_atlas/README.md

 To use this repository for yourself, you should setup a python environment with the tools you require.
 This repo has been developed with an environment including multiple tools (e.g. including numpy scipy ipython matplotlib jupyter-lab, etc.)  Python >3.10 is listed as a requirement for Py4Cats.

 You need to download the Py4Cats package for use.
-The website for [Py4CAtS](https://atmos.eoc.dlr.de/tools/Py4CAtS/) as of 7 March 2024 shows an installation option using an avialable python wheel file, which is new as of Dec 2023 v3.2.0.
+The website for [Py4CAtS](https://atmos.eoc.dlr.de/tools/Py4CAtS/) as of 7 March 2024 shows an installation option using an available python wheel file, which is new as of Dec 2023 v3.2.0.
 I could not get this option to work presently, and itself rely on downloading the package tarball directly into the project directory for use, i.e.

 ```
 wget -nH https://atmos.eoc.dlr.de/tools/Py4CAtS/py4cats.tgz